 It seemed every island had red crabs that could be seen from afar with their stark difference to the black lava rocks on which they clung.
 The red crabs are called Sally Lightfoot.

 Sea lions pretty much own these islands and can be found laying all over the place.
-As we were leaving Tagus Cove we sat along a ledge to wait for the dinghy.
+As we were leaving Tagus Cove we sat on a ledge to wait for the dinghy.
 A sea lion approached us and sat there looking at us like, “Hey you are in my spot.”
 We stood up and moved down the beach.
 As soon as we were out of his way he made himself comfortable on the ledge we had just vacated.

 Our time was filled with laughter and hours of watching the unique animals on the island and in the water.
 Indeed it was difficult to walk away from these baby sea lions just playing the morning away in these tide pools.